jamkoch/FallowAnalysisRGB/README.md

 *4_CDL_FallowGeoprocessing.py generates a time-series that reports the sequences of land-use for all pixels contained within the mask of the maximum agricultural areal extent (areas that has been at least one time cropland or fallow land during the 11-year period of 2008-2018).
 The script runs with three input dataset – the CDL gridded annual maps for the 11-year period of 2008-2018, the ecoregions and states boundaries – which are derived from steps 1, 2 and 3.

+*5_Area_Percentage_Fallow_Crop.R calculates the area in cropland and fallow land and the percentage of fallow land in the maximum agricultural areal extent for the time series (2008-2018).
+The script runs with the CSV files starting with "crop_eco" and "crop_state", derived from step 4.

+*6_Area_Post_Fallow.R estimates the cumulative area of each land-use following fallow over the entire time-series.
+The script runs with the CSV files starting with "fallowcrops", derived from step 4.